Medicare eligibility to provide diagnostic imaging and radiation oncology services

 You can read about equipment upgrades on the Department of Health website.

-If you need a list of equipment for your practice, the proprietor or authorised representative can do 1 of the following:
+If you need an LSPN equipment list for your practice, the proprietor or authorised representative can view or download it using HPOS.

 When you can start and stop your equipment registration